ysyk2021/the-ai-writing-coach-using-machine-learning-for-personalized-writing-feedback-and-improvement/src/chapter-5.md

-Chapter: Combining AI Writing Coaching with Human Expertise
+Combining AI Writing Coaching with Human Expertise
 ===========================================================

 In this chapter, we will explore the role of human expertise in AI-assisted writing coaching, how to leverage AI to enhance human feedback and guidance, and how to balance AI and human input for optimal outcomes.